telefonicaid/fiware-cosmos/cosmos-admin/README.md

 `warnings.sh` is parameterized by:

 * Host running the MySQL server
 * Port where the MySQL server listens for requests.
 Typically, TCP/3306 port.
 * Database name.
 Usually, `cosmos`.
 * MySQL user allowed to insert data within the `cosmos` database, `cosmos_user` table.
 * Pasword for the MySQL user.
 * Percentage of HDFS space considered close to the quota limit.
 * Number of days since creation an account having no HDFS data is considered unused.
-* Email address (owned by an administrator) which sending the report to.
+* Email address (owned by an administrator) to send the report to.
 * Title for the report.

 It is convenient this script is run with a frequency not greater than a day, since the warnings may result in a critical scenario (e.g. insufficient storage space for a user).